Full flow example (DocumentService)

 John clicks the URL sent to him and the document presenter opens and he signs the Loan contract with his Norwegian BankID.

-The screenshots show the signature process with Norwegian BankID for John.
+The screenshots show the signing process with Norwegian BankID for John.
 John will not have specify his national identification number; Norwegian BankID only requires one-time-code and personal password for this scenario, as subject is set with the national identification number (national-id) in the signing request.

 # 6. Signing result is created